 Danika's speculative fiction workshop (or residency) is a great addition to any English or writing class.
 It begins with a short survey of the subgenres of speculative fiction (steampunk, epic fantasy, time travel, etc), then the students use the subgenres in a collaborative mash-up exercise to generate new genres as a jumping off point for a creative story.
 Depending upon the length of the workshop, students either develop these story scenarios further, or Danika continues with an individual exercise using previously published material in a fantastic way.
 (Her well-received Dystopian Fiction Workshop focuses specifically on this popular subgenre.)

 Danika's Imaginary World Building workshops (or residencies) are a hit with students due to the quick manner in which she engages them in the world-building process.
-She first introduces the students to her own fantasy worlds and then delivers guidelines about the craft of world-building.
-The students work in small groups to design imaginary world maps, populate their new worlds, and imagine storytelling scenarios.
+She first introduces students to her own fantasy worlds and then delivers guidelines about the craft of world-building.
+The students work individually (or in small groups) to design imaginary world maps, populate their new worlds, and imagine storytelling scenarios.
 These exercises can be self-contained or be used later by a teacher as a jumping off point for a creative writing unit.